DOME-Marketplace/dome-gitops/doc/INTEGRATION.md

 Before starting the integration process, you need to configure **kubectl** in order to access the remote cluster locally; to do this, follow the steps below:

-1. Download the cluster configuration file
+1. Request the cluster administrator to create a service account, providing the name of your organization and the namespace within which your application will be deployed.
+You will be provided with a configuration file to access the cluster
 2. Modify the **KUBECONFIG** environment variable by adding the path to the configuration file
 3. Verify that the new context has been added by executing the following command: